 Our attendees are leading IR practitioners with an established track record and strategic IR role within their company.

-Below is a sample of some of our past virtual attendees:
+Below is a sample list of attendees who join our forum:

 |Job title||Company||Job title||Company|

 |SVP of corporate development and IR||Aecon Group||Investor relations manager & corporate analyst||Keywords Studios|

 |Manager, investor relations||Algonquin Power & Utilities||VP business development & director IR||Linamar|

 |President & chief executive officer||Alvopetro||Investor relations||Lotus Ventures|